 Impetigo is a skin infection and usually looks red with a dried crusty honey colored discharge.
 It tends to spread.
 The usual treatment is an antibiotic cream such as BACTROBAN.
 For severe cases, I will also use an oral antibiotic.

 I commend you for choosing to breastfeed and sticking with it.
 Your baby will be much healthier as a result.
 I am sorry that your doctor is so negative.
-When I don’t agree with a patient’s philosophy, I try to just be quiet – not antagonistic… YES, YOU CAN CONTINUE BREASTFEEDING.
+When I don’t agree with a patient’s philosophy, I try to just be quiet – not antagonistic… YES, YOU CAN CONTINUE BREASTFEEDING, even with a breast rash.

 What you really need to do is find a good certified Lactation Consultant to help you diagnose your rash.
 It is difficult to tell you what it is via e-mail, but it is very possible that it is a yeast problem.
 Here is some information about yeast on the breasts: